In some Native American languages, the meaning of the name "Paco" is Eagle. In Spanish, Paco means "free."

 Paco is enjoying life at MPR shelter.
 He's doing great despite having recently lost his family.
 He's an optimistic dog with a positive spirit and he is not letting his ordeal drag him down.

 Paco is quiet in his kennel and keeps it clean.
-We have replaced regular blankets with afghans and that has deterred the urge to shred.
+We recently replaced his regular blankets with afghans and it deterred any urge to shred.

 Paco did attempt to climb a 5 foot privacy fence when he was left alone in the yard for a few minutes.
 He now has access to a large yard with a 6 foot chain link fence instead, and does well when supervised.
 "Paco" is the right name for this clever and resourceful dog.
-His curious nature and athletic physique seem to give him wings when it comes to breaking away.
+His curious nature and athletic physique could give him wings to breaking away if he's left alone outside.
 This boy needs to be supervised when out in a yard, even with the best fence.
 His athleticism and inquisitive personality might explain why he kept finding himself at the pound this winter.
 Paco is very social and loves to make friends.

 Smart, alert, curious, and very outgoing!
 This dog has a lot or great qualities but he lacks some basic manners.
 Nothing extreme or worrisome though.
 We just think he did not receive proper structure and leadership in his previous home.
 We know that one of the spouses travelled a lot and the other one wasn't interested in training him.
 Paco was pretty much left with the kids to do as he pleased.